Marco-o1 v2: Towards Widening The Distillation Bottleneck for Reasoning Models: Experiments

 \subsection{Experimental Results}

-\paragraph{Constructed Data Validation} We apply our constructed CoT data to smaller models such as Llama-8B, comparing it against the Sky-T1 8B model, which utilizes a distillation pipeline based on QwQ and proves effective on larger models (32B).
+\paragraph{Constructed Data Validation} We apply our constructed CoT data to smaller-scale models from the Llama and Qwen families, comparing the results against the Sky-T1 dataset, which employs a QwQ-based distillation pipeline effective on larger models (32B).
 While Sky-T1 demonstrates competitive performance on large models, it faces challenges when scaled down to 8B models due to the inherent limitations in context processing and reasoning capabilities.
 In contrast, our CoT data, specifically designed to address these limitations, leads to substantial improvements in smaller models, particularly in tasks involving arithmetic reasoning such as GSM8K and MATH, as well as more complex open-ended tasks like AIME and Blocksworld, as shown in Table~\ref{tab:SFT_results}.
 This validates the effectiveness of our constructed data in advancing the performance of small models across a wide range of reasoning tasks.

 \paragraph{Main Results}

 As shown in Figure~\ref{tab:performance}, we progressively adding various techniques described in Section~\ref{CoT-Aware Post-Training} to address the challenges identified during DPO.
 Initially, we observe that DPO causes a significant increase in output length, which results in a marked drop in model performance due to the high proportion of samples without answers.
 To mitigate this issue, we explore several strategies, including the data balance, applying cDPO to reduce the impact of noisy labels, SFT Loss for multi-objective training to prevent catastrophic forgetting, and masking shared prefixes during loss calculation to reduce overemphasis on redundant tokens.
 Our results show that these adjustments achieves a notable improvement in reasoning tasks, particularly in planning and instruction-following, while maintaining competitive performance on mathematical benchmarks.
 The performance improvements can be primarily attributed to the reduction of formalistic long-time thinking, which is a major source of inefficiency in reasoning.
 By addressing this issue, our model exhibits a stronger ability to generate meaningful and correct answers instead of producing excessive, irrelevant reasoning steps.
 This leads to a substantial enhancement in overall model effectiveness, with improvements of coherent reasoning and accurate outputs.
 The integration of these methods ensures that our model achieves robust and efficient performance across a wide range of reasoning tasks, Contributing to the application of DPO technology in LRMs.